NickMonks/payment-gateway-checkout/README.md

 - A merchant should be able to process a payment through the payment gateway and receive one of the following types of response:
   - **Authorized** - the payment was authorized by the call to the acquiring bank
   - **Declined** - the payment was declined by the call to the acquiring bank
-  - **Rejected** - When the bank simulator returns a specific error code (client errors 400, 401, 403, etc.) instead of returning an error to the end-user, we will store the payment as rejected and return this response to the user.
+    - **Rejected** - When the bank simulator returns a specific client error code, we can assume the payment has failed due to the user request (e.g. 400 Bad Request).
-    - TODO, explain decisions
+    > [!NOTE]
+    This is a bit different from the original requirements, but I considered it might be what we will like to do on a real scenario.
+- A merchant should be able to retrieve the details of a previously made payment.

 # Non-Functional Requirements

 Below is a description of the low-level, technical details of the current project, with some justification on the why.

-- The service should be
+TODO

 # Technical Details

 ## Architecture